 Between the border town of Taba and port town of Nuweiba and the, are the bamboo hut retreats that offer complete get-away-from-it-all respites from life.
 South Sinai is all about diving no matter whatever place you choose to stay.
 The Red Sea one of the top diving destinations of the world in South Sinai region has a cluster of some of the best diving sites.

 A low budget traveller hub, Dahab is as much about desert adventures and excursions as the sea.

 Located some 85 km to the north of Sharm el-Sheikh along the Gulf of Aqaba, near the southern tip of Sinai, Dahab is a site not to be missed on your trip list.
 Once an isolated coastal village, Dahab advanced itself into a hippie hangout capital in the 1980’s and became an alternative resort town with mixed and cheap accommodation and a laid-back lifestyle.
 Watersport activities like windsurfing, scuba diving, snorkelling, and camel and jeep trips make it one of the most sought destinations along the Red Sea.

 The Red Sea, off the Egyptian coast, is one of the most happening places in the world to go diving.
 With a wide expansion of coral formations on the stone reefs, the Red Sea Reef is home to a number of sea creatures.
 The relatively old and touristy place Hurghada and a cluster of new resort towns lie on the west coast of the Red Sea.

-Egypt has a lot for tourists to see and do.
+Egyptian Tourism has a lot for tourists to see and do.
 The eclectic mix of activities that blends culture, adventure, and relaxation into a perfect vacation awaits you in Egypt.
-Call us or visit our website NILE HOLIDAY to book your tour to other famous sites of Egypt and the Red Sea.
+Call us or visit our website to book your tour to Other Famous Sites Of Egypt and the Red Sea.